 Total Starters: 9

 Total On Bench: 7 (0 IR)

-The NFL sends us an updated list of every player's position eligibility, including rookies, prior to the start of each season.
-We simply cannot change those positions as they must remain fixed throughout the course of the season despite whatever our personal feelings are as to who should be designated as a TE vs. WR and such.
+The NFL supplies a list of every player's position eligibility, including rookies, prior to the start of each season.
+Generally speaking, these will be each player's primary position within the game, although we reserve the right to designate a player differently.
+Once the season begins, we simply cannot change these primary positions, as they must remain fixed throughout the course of the season.

 SETTING YOUR LINEUP